safesploitOrg/doogle/docker/README.md

 blocking policy as the authenticated web crawl form.

 The authenticated crawl page records crawl history in `crawl_jobs`.
-Existing Docker volumes created before that table existed need either the `database/migrations/003_create_crawl_jobs.sql` migration applied or a local database reset.
+Existing Docker volumes created before crawl jobs or videos existed need the migrations under `database/migrations/` applied or a local database reset.

+The MariaDB migration uses a new `mariadb_data` volume.
+If you previously used the old MySQL volume, reset local Docker data before testing the split runtime.

+## Security Defaults

+- Nginx adds baseline security headers.
+- PHP-FPM runs as the non-root `www-data` user.
+- Session cookies are HTTP-only, SameSite `Lax`, and can be made secure with `SESSION_COOKIE_SECURE=true` when HTTPS is terminated in front of the app.
+- Login and crawl POST requests are rate limited by default.
+- Auth and crawl security events are written to `/var/log/doogle/security.log` inside the app container.

 ## Stop